jmartin-tech/garak/docs/source/configurable.rst

 * ``seed`` - An optional random seed
 * ``eval_threshold`` - At what point in the 0..1 range output by detectors does a result count as a successful attack / hit
 * ``user_agent`` - What HTTP user agent string should garak use? ``{version}`` can be used to signify where garak version ID should go
+* ``lang_spec`` - A comma separated list if bcp47 values the target application or LLM accepts as prompts
+* ``translators`` - A list of configurations representing translators for converting from probe bcp47 language to land_spec target bcp47 languages

 ``plugins`` config items
 """"""""""""""""""""""""